gomes-lab/ScIReN/README.md

 ## Dataset download

 The input data can be downloaded [here](https://osf.io/a643m/?view_only=f1682a62cdf84900a57b6130174ec22e).
 Navigate to `files`, download the file, and unzip it in the `BINNS` root directory.

-You can do this via commandline (from `BINNS` root directory):
+Here are commands that will download and unzip:
 ```
 wget https://osf.io/download/682ed7b80f8ae3415deac68b/?view_only=f1682a62cdf84900a57b6130174ec22e
 unzip 'index.html?view_only=f1682a62cdf84900a57b6130174ec22e'